Emergency Preparedness: Active Shooter and Armed Intruder Training for Healthcare Practices

 Unfortunately, your medical practice is not immune to gun violence, and closing your eyes and hoping it never happens to you is NOT the answer.
 Obviously, you can’t stop random acts of violence, but being prepared and knowing how to respond to an active shooter or armed intruder event is the key to survival—and survival is no accident.

 The way to ensure you’re prepared is to include active shooter and armed intruder scenario guidelines to your Emergency Preparedness Compliance Plan.
-And now is the perfect time since CMS requires you to revise your plan to incorporate its new standards by November 2017.
 Considering you’re dealing with life and death, tackling this on your own, really isn’t an option.

 That’s where national healthcare safety, security, and risk management expert, Steve Wilder, BA, CHSP, STS, can help.
 For the last 32 years, Steve has helped healthcare professionals protect themselves, their patients and their coworkers.
 During his 90-minute online training session, you’ll learn exactly how to improve your chances of survival should you ever end up in an active shooter or armed intruder situation.